Robert Evans (Mississippi politician)

 Robert E. "Bob" Evans (born February 3, 1950) is an American politician.
 He is a member of the Mississippi House of Representatives from the 91st District, being first elected in 2007.
-He is a member of the Democratic party.
+He is a member of the Democratic Party.

 He graduated from Monticello High School.
-He received a B. A. from Mississippi State University and a J.D. from Mississippi College School of Law.
+He received a B. A. from Mississippi State University and a J.D. from the Mississippi College School of Law.

 Evans entered politics after working as a public defender, in which role his clients included Cory Maye.